FactorySimPy/FactorySimPy/docs/basic_components.md

 - "ROUND_ROBIN": Selects out edges in a round-robin manner.
 - "FIRST_AVAILABLE": Selects the first out edge that can accept an item.

  Machine picks an item and takes `processing_delay` amount of time to process the item and puts it inside the inbuiltstore.
-This parameter can be specified as a constant value (`int` or `float`) or as a reference to a python function or a generator function instance that generates random variates from a chosen distribution.
+The parameter `processing_delay` can be specified as a constant value (`int` or `float`) or as a reference to a python function or a generator function instance that generates random variates from a chosen distribution.
 If the function depends on any of the node attributes, users can pass `None` to this parameter at the time of node creation and later initialise the parameter with the reference to the function.
 The capacity of this store can be specified in the parameter `store_capacity`.
 Machine can parallely process `work_capacity` number of items.
-But, if `work_capacity` is greater than `store_capacity`, then `work_capacity` is set to `store_capacity`.
-During its operation, Machine transitions through the following states:
+But, if `work_capacity` is greater than `store_capacity`, then `work_capacity` is reset to `store_capacity`.
+During its operation, machine transitions through the following states:

 1. "SETUP_STATE": Initialization or warm-up phase before item generation starts.